smathot/python-yamldoc/readme.md

 __Keywords:__

 - `types` -- A list of types that should be documented.
-	- Default: [u'function', u'class', u'module']
+	- Default: [u'function', u'class', u'module', u'property']
 	- Type: list

 __Argument list:__